Executive Summary

 Flavia Domitilla the Younger was a granddaughter of Vespasian and a niece of Titus and Domitian.
 She was born approximately 63 CE to their sister (who died soon after).
 Flavia Domitilla was an only child.
 When she married in the late 70s to her cousin Titus Flavius Clemens, they probably lived in his home, i.e., not the imperial palace nearby.
 We can assume that they lived grandly.

-In short, Flavia Domitilla was emotionally vulnerable, and in an inherently precarious position, as Domitian had shown he was not adverse to killing family members, when he killed her brother-in-law and his first cousin once removed, Titus Flavius Sabinus on a frivolous pretext.
+In short, Flavia Domitilla was emotionally vulnerable, and in an inherently precarious position, as Domitian had shown he was not adverse to killing family members.
+(He had he killed her brother-in-law and his first cousin once removed, Titus Flavius Sabinus, on a frivolous pretext.)
 The mature Judean princess Berenice, who lived in or near the imperial palace, was perfectly placed to be a friend and mentor to this young orphan.
 Berenice was a mother whose children had long since started their own lives in the east.
 She had experience as a ruler.
 She had nothing to do in Rome.
 It is plausible that she took Flavia Domitilla under her wing.

 In the late 80s and 90s, Flavia was having children (eventually, seven).
 Two sons were designated by Domitian as his successors.
 Evidently, Domitian trusted Flavia and Clemens to remain socially respectable.
 We can infer that Flavia did not worship foreign gods.
 At most, if she visited a temple or a synagogue or an association of foreigners, she made the purely symbolic gestures of respect that we associate with heads of state today who visit the religious buildings of their hosts.